 Know What Breed You Want & Understand its Background

 Find the breeds of chickens that fit your flock’s goals, space requirements, climate, and budget.
 Make sure you can buy a bird that can handle the weather where you live.
 Research the temperament and characteristics of different breeds, for example, some are better for families with kids while others are not.

 The following list contains ideal breeds for each category, as well as some general characteristics:

 ■ Egg Laying Breeds: Australorps, Brahmas, Chanteclers, Dominiques, New Hampshire Reds, Orphingtons, Plymouth Rocks, and Wyandottes

-Characteristics – Egg laying hens can lay for several years.
+Characteristics – Egg-laying hens can lay for several years.
 Hens generally will show a decrease in egg production every year around fall or during mount.
-This is due to less daylight hours.
+This is due to fewer daylight hours.
 If you want your hens to keep laying eggs, make sure they have between 12-14 hours of light.

 ■ Meat Breeds: Cornish Cross, New Hampshire, Plymouth Rock, and Orphingtons